Employee Handbook, Vancouver Based Employees

 A regular, full-time employee may request a personal leave of absence (not related to Family and Medical Leave) of up to 60 days.
 You are eligible to apply for this type of leave after one year of service.
 The leave may be unpaid, or you may use accrued vacation time to provide you with pay for all or part of the leave period (accrued sick time cannot be used during a personal leave.)
 During a personal leave of absence, the college will continue to provide your benefits in effect prior to the leave (i.e., supplemental medical, dental, life insurance, and long-term disability).
 Sick time and vacation time accruals do not continue during your leave.

-You must make a written request for a personal leave of absence to your supervisor.
-The request must be approved by your supervisor and the relevant vice president.
-Once approved, forward a copy to the benefits unit of the Office of Human Resources.
+You must make a request for a personal leave of absence in Workday.
+The request must be approved by your supervisor, the relevant vice president and HR.
 This request must state the reason for the leave and the dates for which the leave is requested.
 New York Tech reserves the right to require written substantiation of the conditions prompting the leave.
 During a personal leave of absence, an employee may not work elsewhere or accept a position outside of New York Tech.
 This action would result in cancellation of your leave and could affect your continued employment with New York Tech.

 At the conclusion of an approved personal leave of absence, New York Tech will attempt to reinstate you to your previous position, or to an equivalent one.
 If a position is not available at the end of your leave, your employment with New York Tech will end.
 In addition, if you do not return to work immediately upon the end of your leave period, as previously agreed upon, your employment will end, and your record will reflect that you voluntarily resigned your position.